MSc Advanced Social Work with Children and FamiliesFind a programme

 - Social Work with Children and Families with Complex Needs

-You will be able to choose from a range of optional units, including those listed below.
-Please note that not all optional units are available every year.
+You will be able to choose from a range of optional units.
+Please note optional units can change from year to year, but may include:

 - Advanced Practice in Communication and Direct Work with Children

 - Advanced Practice with Looked-after Children; Adoption, Fostering and Kinship Care